aditya-datahub/ola-sql-analysis/README.md

 2. Import the dataset (Bookings.csv) into your SQL environment (e.g., MySQL, PostgreSQL, or SQLite).

 3. Run the queries in ola_data_analysis.sql to explore insights and results.

+---

+🧾 Conclusion

+This SQL project provides key insights into Ola’s operational trends, customer behavior, and ride performance metrics.
+The analysis highlights how SQL can be effectively used to transform raw booking data into actionable business insights.

+---

+<h3 align="center">Developed with 💡 by <a href="https://github.com/aditya-datahub">Aditya Sharma</a></h3> ```

+---